pygae/galgebra/doc/module-components.rst

    3       Print each base of multivector on one line.
    ======= ============================================

    ``title`` appends a title string to the beginning of the output.
 An equal sign in the title string is not required, but is added as a default.
 Note that ``Fmt`` only overrides the the global multivector printing format for the particular instance being printed.
-To reset the global multivector printing format use the function ``Fmt()`` in the printer module.
+To reset the global multivector printing format use the function :func:`~galgebra.printer.Fmt` in the :mod:`galgebra.printer` module.

 .. method:: galgebra.mv.Mv.func(self,fct)
    :noindex: